Developing a framework for Landslide Susceptibility and Adaptability in South East Asia (SEAL)

-The aim is to engage with Small and Medium-sized Enterprises (SMEs) in the North East of England to identify and develop innovative, practical solutions to challenges in the region’s water sector.
+The aim is to engage with small- and medium-sized enterprises (SMEs) in the North East of England to identify and develop innovative and practical solutions to challenges in the region’s water sector.

 The primary challenge is reversing low agricultural productivity and poor economic performance driven by land insecurity in Africa.
 We want to break the stranglehold of poor land productivity, insecure land tenure, and underdeveloped value chains, which trap communities in a vicious cycle of persistent poverty.

 The success of previous programmes has been hindered for various reasons, including single discipline-focused research and a tendency to proffer externally-based solutions without inclusive technology development or listening to community-defined needs.
 This vision has been developed over several years with the participation of academics, communities, the private sector, NGOs and policy-makers (the stakeholders).